FOR IMMEDIATE RELEASE

 |Weighted Average Shares Outstanding:|

-Earnings (Loss) per Share from Continuing Operations: (Loss) per basic and diluted share from continuing operations for the first quarter of fiscal 2018 was ($0.13), compared to (loss) per basic and diluted share from continuing operations of $(0.06) for the same period in fiscal 2017.
+Operations: (Loss) per basic and diluted share from continuing operations for the first quarter of fiscal 2019 was $(0.14), compared to (loss) per basic and diluted share from continuing operations of $(0.13) for the same period in fiscal 2018.

 About Art’s Way Manufacturing Co., Inc.

 Art’s Way manufactures and distributes farm machinery niche products including animal feed processing equipment, sugar beet defoliators and harvesters, land maintenance equipment, plows, hay and forage equipment, manure spreaders, reels for combines and swathers, and top and bottom drive augers, as well as modular animal confinement buildings and laboratories, and specialty tools and inserts.
-After-market service parts are also an important part of the Company’s business.
-The Company has three reporting segments: agricultural products; modular buildings; and tools.
+After-market service parts are also an important part of Art’s Way’s business.
+Art’s Way has three reporting segments: agricultural products; modular buildings; and tools.

-For more information, including an archived version of the conference call, contact: Carrie Gunnerson, Chief Executive Officer
+For more information contact: Carrie Gunnerson, President, Chief Executive Officer and Interim Chief Financial Officer

 Or visit the Company’s website at www.artsway-mfg.com/

 This news release includes “forward-looking statements” within the meaning of the federal securities laws.
-Statements made in this release that are not strictly statements of historical facts, including our expectations regarding: (i) our business position; (ii) the development and launch of new products; (iii) future results; (iv) future operational changes; (v) the timing of increased performance; and (vi) the benefits of our business model and strategy, are forward-looking statements.
-Statements of anticipated future results are based on current expectations and are subject to a number of risks and uncertainties, including, but not limited to: customer demand for our products; credit-worthiness of our customers; our ability to operate at lower expense levels; our ability to complete projects in a timely and efficient manner in accordance with customer specifications; our ability to renew or obtain financing on reasonable terms; our ability to repay current debt, continue to meet debt obligations and comply with financial covenants; domestic and international economic conditions; factors affecting the strength of the agricultural sector; the cost of raw materials; unexpected changes to performance by our operating segments; obstacles related to liquidation of product lines and segments; and other factors detailed from time to time in our Securities and Exchange Commission filings.
+Statements made in this release that are not strictly statements of historical facts, including our expectations regarding: (i) our business position; (ii) future results; (iii) future operational changes; (iv) future costs of materials; (v) the timing of increased performance; and (vi) the benefits of our business model and strategy, are forward-looking statements.
+Statements of anticipated future results are based on current expectations and are subject to a number of risks and uncertainties, including, but not limited to: customer demand for our products; credit-worthiness of our customers; our ability to operate at lower expense levels; our ability to complete projects in a timely and efficient manner in accordance with customer specifications; our ability to renew or obtain financing on reasonable terms; our ability to repay current debt, continue to meet debt obligations and comply with financial covenants; domestic and international economic conditions, including the impact of tariffs; factors affecting the strength of the agricultural sector; the cost of raw materials; unexpected changes to performance by our operating segments; and other factors detailed from time to time in our Securities and Exchange Commission filings.
 Actual results may differ markedly from management’s expectations.
 We caution readers not to place undue reliance upon any such forward-looking statements.
 We do not intend to update forward-looking statements other than as required by law.